SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 Some notes about the `did:web` method used here:

 - HTTPS (TLS) is mandatory for the `did:web` method and is automatically chosen.
-- When no path segments are specified after the domain name (using colon delimiters), this method defaults to `.well-known/` on the webserver.
+- When no path segments are specified after the domain name (using colon delimiters), this method defaults to `.well-known/` on the web server.
-- The resulting URL will be used to look up `did.json` on the webserver, this filename is hardcoded.
+- The resulting URL will be used to look up `did.json` on the web server, this filename is hardcoded.

 To generate the DID document, the [SCS DID creator](https://github.com/SovereignCloudStack/scs-did-creator/) can be utilized.
 Specify the URL to `x509CertificateChain.pem` certificate chain file as input for the verification methods.